jamesbasa/Phonebook-WebApp/README.md

 # Phonebook-WebApp

 Requirements:
-1. Get user data from API
+1. Pull user data from this [API](https://jsonplaceholder.typicode.com/users)
 2. Display it in a table
-3. Sort the table
+3. Sort the table by one of the columns
-4. Add form for user details; remove the API call
+4. Replace the API call with a custom form for user data
 5. Add form validation
-6. Add navbar
+6. Add a navbar

-Coding:
-1. Create table component - phonebook table